 Develop plan of care

 Treat and reassess patients

 |Patient Conditions Treated (Examples)||Patient Conditions Treated (Examples)|

 Spinal Cord Injury

 |Same as Physical Therapist|

 |Requires Licensure Exam To Work||Requires Licensure Exam To Work|

 Acceptance into the DPT Programs in Louisiana is on a selective/competitive basis.
 In order to apply for admission to those programs, you must first obtain a Baccalaureate Degree.
 Additionally, that B.S. degree must include all of the pre-requisite (pre-PT) courses required by the respective programs.
-For a more complete description of the pre-requisite requirements and application/selection process utilized by those programs we encourage you to review the website of the LSUHSC PT Program in Shreveport and contact those faculty advisors/instructors with questions.
+For a more complete description of the pre-requisite requirements and application/selection process utilized by those programs we encourage you to review the website of those programs and/or contact faculty advisors/instructors with questions.

-Please be aware that the PTA Program at Bossier Parish Community College and the PT Program at LSUHSC are in no way linked or affiliated.
+Please be aware that the PTA Program at Bossier Parish Community College and the PT Program at Louisiana State University Health are in no way linked or affiliated.
 There is no “shortcut” toward achieving a degree in Physical Therapy provided by first becoming a PT Assistant.
-Additionally, please be aware that graduates of the BPCC PTA Program are not given preference in the selection process for the LSUHSC PT Program.
+Additionally, please be aware that graduates of the BPCC PTA Program are not given preference in the selection process for the Louisiana State University Health DPT Program.
 Becoming a PTA while en-route to becoming a PT offers primarily the advantage of providing the student earlier opportunities for work experience and income earning in the field of physical therapy.

 * BPCC PTA to LSU-S transfer students will need to schedule an appointment with an advisor in the LSU-S College of Education and Human Development Department of Kinesiology and Health Sciences for an official degree plan.